sammyutere/Linux_system_monitor/README.md

 This loop continuously monitors and updates resource usage, clearing the screen and displaying current stats at regular intervals.

-It also records resource usage (CPU, memory, and disk) into a log file after every monitoring cycle.

 To save the system_monitor.sh file,
   - press esc key
   - press colon key :